syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 ## Check or Uncheck items

-You can check or uncheck the items in [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) by clicking on CheckBox or on content of the item.
+You can check or uncheck the items in the [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) by clicking on the CheckBox or the content of the item.
 You can use `Space` key to uncheck or check the previously selected item.

-You can programmatically check items in CheckListBox by adding the items in [SelectedItems](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html#Syncfusion_Windows_Tools_Controls_CheckListBox_SelectedItems) property.
+You can programmatically check the items in CheckListBox by adding the items in the [SelectedItems](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html#Syncfusion_Windows_Tools_Controls_CheckListBox_SelectedItems) property.

 ![CheckListBox items check and uncheck](Getting-Started_images/CheckItems.gif)

 ## Checked event notification

 When the checked state of an item is changed, it will be notified by using the [ItemChecked](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html#Syncfusion_Windows_Tools_Controls_CheckListBox_ItemChecked) event.
-You can get the details about the checked item in [ItemCheckedEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ItemCheckedEventArgs.html).
+You can get the details about the checked item in the [ItemCheckedEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ItemCheckedEventArgs.html).

 {% tabs %}
 {% highlight XAML %}